PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Experiments

-\paragraph{Results}
+\paragraph{\textbf{Settings}.} These heterogeneous datasets feature high intra-class variance and diverse backgrounds, the retrieved priors might not perfectly represent the target instance.
+To prevent imperfect priors from excessively biasing the graph and collapsing the partition, we intentionally restrict the constraint strength: we use a large prior bank size (30 images), a moderate number of retrieved priors tokens (1,500 --- note a 1120$\times$1120 image with 16$\times$16 patches yields 4,900 tokens), and a conservative anchor coupling ($\kappa=1.0$).
+Furthermore, to ensure a fair comparison, we re-evaluate the top-performing unsupervised and weakly-supervised baselines using the exact same modern DINOv3 backbone employed by PANC.

+\paragraph{\textbf{Results}.}

-The benchmark against state-of-the-art in unsupervised and weakly-supervised methods, with the mIoU comparisons is summarized in Table~\ref{tab:saliency_compare_compact}.
-Our method consistently outperforms all unsupervised baselines across the three datasets.
-Compared to the weakly-supervised WSCUOD, PANC shows improved performance on ECSSD (+0.6\%) and a solid gain on DUT-OMRON (+5.0\%).
-The most significant result is on the DUTS dataset, where PANC achieves an mIoU of 74.8\%, a +14.9\% absolute improvement over the next-best method.
-This demonstrates the substantial benefit of our prior-assisted approach, as the retrieved priors help stabilize the spectral partition on this large and diverse dataset, a known challenge for purely unsupervised methods.
+The quantitative comparison is summarized in Table~\ref{tab:comprehensive_compare}.
+Our method consistently outperforms all purely unsupervised baselines across the three datasets.
+Compared to the strongest weakly-supervised competitor, WSCUOD (when both use DINOv3-H), PANC shows consistent improvements: +0.3\% on ECSSD, +2.8\% on DUT-OMRON, and +2.3\% gain on DUTS.
+Notably, against the unsupervised TokenCut (DINOv3-H), PANC achieves a +4.4\% improvement on the challenging DUTS dataset.
+Injecting retrieved priors helps stabilize the spectral partition on large and diverse datasets.

-Figure \ref{fig:saliency-qualitative} shows our method’s behaviour on sample ECSSD images; additional examples across other datasets are provided in Appendix \ref{app:eexamples}.
-The intermediate eigenvector attention (Eigen Attn.) map, derived from the Fiedler vector, clearly and smoothly localizes the object of interest.
-Deterministic thresholding, successfully converts this continuous map into a precise segmentation.
+While upgrading the baselines to DINOv3 universally improves their feature quality and boosts overall performance, the inherent architectural advantage of PANC's prior-augmented graph remains consistent.
+Additional examples across other datasets are provided in \cref{supp:c}.